Alejogb1/job-board/blog-data/how-to-pin-a-plane-to-specific-altitude-using-maplibre-gl-js.md

 id: "how-to-pin-a-plane-to-specific-altitude-using-maplibre-gl-js"
 ---

-Okay, let's tackle this.
-I recall working on a flight simulation project a few years back where we needed precisely this functionality – keeping a plane icon locked to a specific altitude within a MapLibre GL JS environment.
+,  I recall working on a flight simulation project a few years back where we needed precisely this functionality – keeping a plane icon locked to a specific altitude within a MapLibre GL JS environment.
 It’s a bit more involved than simply setting the lat/long, as you're dealing with the 3D space implications.

 The challenge stems from how MapLibre GL JS handles positioning of features, particularly when you introduce elevation data.
 By default, a feature's coordinates are treated as 2D unless explicitly told otherwise.
 To accurately represent the plane's altitude, we need to manipulate the `translate` and, potentially, the `pitch` of the layer.
 We will need to use the `transformRequest` callback effectively to intercept the loading of terrain tiles to figure out the terrain altitude at a specific point.